Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## BONUS Step 6 - Checking test coverage

 - Using the coverage tool generate a HTML report of the code coverage of all the tests.
-Open the report file in a browser and print the report to a file and add the file to the repo.
+- Open the report file in a browser and print the report to a file called `coverage-report.pdf`.
+Add this file to the repository.
+- **Note**: coverage can be used with both `pytest` and `unittest`.
+In this case generating the report of the unit tests is sufficient.

 ## Submission